 Ilsa Wynne-Hoelscher Kidd (b.
 1986) is a multi award-winning Australian photographic artist who’s work spans across portraiture, art, fashion, still life and documentary, with a strong aim to capture subjects and narratives true to how she sees and digests the world.
 Inspired by imperfections and hard truths, and intrigued by interaction, emotion, and the power held in the insignificant, she hopes to document feelings felt in fleeting moments, highlighting the crushing truth that nothing lasts forever.

-As a photographer’s daughter photography was a natural step after studying fine arts and working within various creative fields, including film, theatre, writing and publishing, where narrative has been at the heart of all expression.
-Influenced by her father, she observed from a young age analogue photographic work and art direction, from concept creation to processing film in the dark room at home.
+As a photographer’s daughter photography was a natural evolution after studying fine arts and working within various creative fields, including film, theatre, writing and publishing, where narrative has been at the heart of all expression.
+Influenced by her father, she observed from a young age analogue photographic work and art direction, from concept creation to making film prints in the home darkroom.
 A love of the format was undeniable, and her way of seeing became more distinctive as a storyteller.
 In these modern times Ilsa likes to delve deeper into the world of analogue photomaking, shooting works and clients on 35mm, medium and large formats, with the intention to give spotlight to the organic and unique nature of film, the strength of composition and a nod to photography’s past.
 She shoots digitally in equal amounts, utilising natural light to complement the story and subject, but also likes to play with the vast visual opportunities that comes with studio work and artificial lighting.